pixelhumain/communecter/docs/specs/rocketChatIntegration.md

 	- channels are only accessible to the group's members
 	- only admins can open a channel
 	- a group can have many channels
+- Login will be transparent between our panels
+- RC notifications should also be hooked up with our notification system or the other way around

 ## Relation
 - we are interested in a close relation with other open source project like RC
 - our interoperabilty will be the first of a long list

+##Questions
+- How is RC's security ? have you